-Те extbooks: 1 "Entrepreneurship Development and Small Business Enterprises" by Poornima M. Charantimath 2 "Innovation and Entrepreneurship: Practice and Principles" by Peter F. Drucker 3 "Business Model Generation: A Handbook for Visionaries, Game Changers, and Challengers" by Alexander Osterwalder and Yves Pigneur 4 "Innovative India: Science and Technology Entrepreneurship" by K. Vijayaraghavan and Rajan Srikanth 5 "Startup Nation: Making India a Startup Ecosystem" by Dr. H.K.
-Mittal 6 "Entrepreneurship: Theory, Process, and Practice" by Kuratko, Hornsby, and Covin: 7 "Zero to One: Notes on Startups, or How to Build the Future" by Peter Thiel and Blake Masters An y other (Access to AI tools / Data driven insights (if applicable) or any other): Startup India (startupindia.gov.in): 1 • Provides resources, guidelines, and support for startups and entrepreneurs in India, including information on funding, policies, and events.
-NationalEntrepreneurshipNetwork(NEN) 2 (wadhwanifoundation.org/national-entrepreneurship-network): 2 • Offers resources, workshops, and programs for entrepreneurship education and ecosystem development in India.
-MIT OpenCourseWare (ocw.mit.edu): 3 • Offers free online courses on entrepreneurship and innovation, including lecture notes, assignments, and case studies from MIT's entrepreneurship curriculum.
+Te Textbooks: 1 "Entrepreneurship Development and Small Business Enterprises" by Poornima M. Charantimath 2 "Innovation and Entrepreneurship: Practice and Principles" by Peter F. Drucker 3 "Business Model Generation: A Handbook for Visionaries, Game Changers, and Challengers" by 3 Alexander Osterwalder and Yves Pigneur 4 "Innovative India: Science and Technology Entrepreneurship" by K. Vijayaraghavan and Rajan 4 Srikanth 5 "Startup Nation: Making India a Startup Ecosystem" by Dr. H.K.
+Mittal 6 "Entrepreneurship: Theory, Process, and Practice" by Kuratko, Hornsby, and Covin: 7 "Zero to One: Notes on Startups, or How to Build the Future" by Peter Thiel and Blake Masters Any y other (Access to AI tools / Data driven insights (if applicable) or any other): Startup India (startupindia.gov.in): 1 Provides resources, guidelines, and support for startups and entrepreneurs in India, including information on funding, policies, and events.
+National Entrepreneurship Network (NEN) (wadhwanifoundation.org/national-entrepreneurship-network): 2 Offers resources, workshops, and programs for entrepreneurship education and ecosystem development in India.
+MIT OpenCourseWare (ocw.mit.edu): 3 Offers free online courses on entrepreneurship and innovation, including lecture notes, assignments, and case studies from MIT's entrepreneurship curriculum.

-(An Autonomous Institute affiliated to University of Mumbai, Approved by A.I.C.T.E Recognized by Govt. of Maharashtra)
+(An Autonomous Institute Affiliated to University of Mumbai, Approved by A.I.C.T.E & Recognized by Govt. of Maharashtra)

-4 Features a rich collection of videos, podcasts, and articles on entrepreneurship and innovation from Stanford University, including talks by successful entrepreneurs and industry experts.
-5 Coursera (coursera.org) Provides online courses on entrepreneurship and innovation from top universities and institutions, allowing students to learn at their own pace and earn certificates.
-6 TiE (The Indus Entrepreneurs) (tie.org) A global nonprofit organization dedicated to fostering entrepreneurship through mentoring, networking, and education, with many chapters in India offering local support and events.
+4 Stanford eCorner (ecorner.stanford.edu) • Features a rich collection of videos, podcasts, and articles on entrepreneurship and 4 innovation from Stanford University, including talks by successful entrepreneurs and industry experts.
+Coursera (coursera.org) 5 Provides online courses on entrepreneurship and innovation from top universities and institutions, allowing students to learn at their own pace and earn certificates.
+TiE (The Indus Entrepreneurs) (tie.org) 6 A global nonprofit organization dedicated to fostering entrepreneurship through mentoring, networking, and education, with many chapters in India offering local support and events.
 1 Entrepreneurship Development Institute of India (EDII) (ediindia.org) Provides entrepreneurship education, training, and research programs, as well as workshops and seminars on various aspects of entrepreneurship.
-2 Harvard Business Review (hbr.org) Offers articles, case studies, and insights on innovation, entrepreneurship, and business strategy from industry experts and thought leaders.
-3 Khan Academy (khanacademy.org) Offers free educational resources, including lessons on entrepreneurship, economics, and business fundamentals.
+2 Harvard Business Review (hbr.org) • Offers articles, case studies, and insights on innovation, entrepreneurship, and business strategy from industry experts and thought leaders.
+Khan Academy (khanacademy.org) 3 • Offers free educational resources, including lessons on entrepreneurship, economics, and business fundamentals.

-- 28) Assessment consists of one Mid Term Test of 20 marks and Continuous Assessment of 20 marks. - 29) Mid Term test is to be conducted when approx. 50% syllabus is completed. - 30) Duration of the midterm test shall be one hour.
+- 1) Assessment consists of one Mid Term Test of 20 marks and Continuous Assessment of 20 marks. - 2) Mid Term test is to be conducted when approx. 50% syllabus is completed. - 3) Duration of the midterm test shall be one hour.